andersontodds/longwave/README.markdown

 Or, try comparing the amplitude and phase of ````Transmitter```` signals sampled by a ````GroundSampler```` at many different frequencies, with the interpolated amplitude and phase from only a few different input frequencies.

+**9/30:** note that WWLLN saves sferic information for Sfiles that pass a dispersion fit check for 8-18 kHz.
+While Sfiles contain 64 amplitude samples at 48 kHz, and therefore frequencies up to 24 kHz can be measured, it might be useful to focus on 8-18 kHz if this helps speed up the ````propagate```` run.

 ### building ````SegmentedWaveguide````
 In order to propagate VLF sferics over long paths, need realistic ````Ground```` and ionosphere parameters.
 To start: